2025/12/31-2026/01/04 Wheat sprouts under snow

 2025/05/05-05/09 Frogs start singing

-May 5th, 2025-May 9th is Summer-First stage of RIKKA (Beginning of summer)-19th KOU Frogs start singing.”
+May 5th, 2025-May 9th is Summer-Start of RIKKA (Beginning of summer)-19th KOU Frogs start singing.”
 The SHICHIJYUNIKOU calendar has finally entered summer.
 Frogs are the seasonal word for spring in haiku.
 Their increased vocalizations are usually a response to environmental cues associated with changes in weather, particularly increased humidity and the likelihood of rain.
 Do frogs call for rain? – The Environmental Literacy Council And rain is the seasonal word for summer.
 I think the 10th KOU represents the transition from spring to summer.

 I found my first frog this year on March 25th, probably a kind of brown frogs.